bictorv/panda/CHAOS.md

 - RESOLV should (be able to) use separate DNS servers for IN and CH classes, since CH can often be served by DNS servers which don't provide IN to just anyone, and IN servers in general have no clue about CH.
 - SYSDPY should do things (show conns, windows, whatnot - like PEEK in ITS.)
+- MMAILR support would be nice!

+## Bugs

+Of course!
+Please report them to me.